 The general classification of mold is two-plate and three-plate.
 Two-plate molds need only single daylight while tree-plate have two daylight.
 Mold construction depends on;

-The injection molding process is an important manufacturing process since it leads to the production of products that are durable, accessible, high-quality, and cost-effective.
+The injection molding process is an important manufacturing process since it leads to the production of products ranging from plastic molded chairs to auto plastic parts that are durable, accessible, high-quality, and cost-effective.
 In the Fow Mold industry, we deliver all your injection needs without hesitation and no project is too big for us.
 We have a team of experienced experts whose work is reputable across China and the world at large.

 We specialize in mold designs, mold making, 3D printing, product design, CNC machining, over-molding, insert molding, and injection molding.
 Reach out to us for more information on Fow Mold.